tessel/ambient-attx4/README.md

  Emitted upon first successful communication between the Tessel and the module.

 &#x20;<a href="#api-ambient-on-sound-callback-soundData-Get-a-stream-of-sound-level-data" name="api-ambient-on-sound-callback-soundData-Get-a-stream-of-sound-level-data">#</a> ambient<b>.on</b>( 'sound', callback(soundData) )
  Get a stream of sound level data.
+Fetches data about every 500 ms and frequency can be changed [here](https://github.com/tessel/ambient-attx4/blob/master/index.js#L51).

 &#x20;<a href="#api-ambient-on-sound-trigger-callback-soundTriggerValue-Emitted-upon-crossing-sound-trigger-threshold" name="api-ambient-on-sound-trigger-callback-soundTriggerValue-Emitted-upon-crossing-sound-trigger-threshold">#</a> ambient<b>.on</b>( 'sound-trigger', callback(soundTriggerValue) )
  Emitted upon crossing sound trigger threshold.